sujeshgondala/ML_Projects/README.md

 Project: SVM breast cancer prediction
-Goal: Understand SVM algorithm and able to implement it effectively my take aways:
+Goal: Understand SVM algorithm and able to implement it effectively on breast cancer prediction data. my take aways:
 * got to undertand what is a support line and how it distinguishes the data
 * got to it can be used for continuous and non continuous target variable